-Some ice creams are safe for puppies in small doses and some are not.
+Some ice cream flavors might be safe for puppies in small doses and some will not be.
 Always consult a list of foods poisonous to dogs before feeding your puppy any new treats.
 For example, dogs cannot have chocolate or raisins.
-Sugar free ice creams may also be harmful to your dog - some sugar replacements, like xylitol, are poisonous to animals.
+Sugar free ice creams may also be harmful to your dog — some sugar replacements, like xylitol, are poisonous to animals (xylitol is also common in many toothpastes formulated for humans, which is why it is not ever recommended to brush a dog's teeth with human toothpaste).
 Regular vanilla ice cream is generally considered a safe flavor for dogs and puppies to eat.

 A puppy that is still nursing is definitely not old enough for ice cream.
 Puppies generally switch from nursing to food at age six to eight weeks and should be gradually weaned off milk and introduced to solid food slowly.
 Puppies begin the transition to adult dog food anywhere between the ages of 10 months and 2 years, depending on the size and breed of the dog.
 Puppies can enjoy treats like ice cream when they are completely weaned off of their mother's milk and settled into their solid puppy food diet.